Abderrazak Hamdallah: International career

 On 22 December 2009, Hamdallah was called up to the Morocco national under-23 team for a week long training camp.
 On 13 December 2010, Hamdallah scored a goal against Libya's Under-23 team in the first game for Morocco in the 2010 UNAF U-23 Tournament, as Morocco went on to win the game 4–0.
 On 18 December 2010, Hamdallah scored in a 2–1 victory against Cameroon's Under-23 team.

 On 9 June 2013, Hamdallah scored his first goal for the Morocco national team.
 He retired from international duty in November 2019.
 On 14 February, Hamdallah announced his readiness to carry the Moroccan national team shirt without any conditions.
 On 6 November 2022, Hamdallah apologized to the Moroccan public for his behavior that got him terminated from representing the national team.

-On 10 November 2022, he was named in Morocco's 23-man squad for the 2022 FIFA World Cup in Qatar.
+On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.

 Style of play

 Hamdallah is described as an "unstoppable phenomenon", and is considered a prolific goalscorer.
-He is a technical player, with excellent movement, great heading technique, and deadly last touches.
+He is a technical player, with excellent movement, heading technique, and deadly last touches.
 Hamdallah can score with both feet, and also capable of providing assists due to his vision.
 He has been criticized of his pace though.
 He is nicknamed "the Executioner" for his goalscoring ability.

 Personal life

 Hamadallah is a practicing Muslim, and has been seen many times doing Umrah.

-On 6 February 2022, Hamdallah built a house for Rayan's parents after the Death of Rayan Aourram. and asked all the celebrities to donate.

-On 25 October 2022, Fahd Barbaa, Hamdallah's lawyer announced that his client had won his case against his former club Al Nassr FC, which was before the International Football Association Board.
+On 6 February 2022, Hamdallah built a house for Rayan's parents after the death of Rayan Aourram and asked all the celebrities to donate.
+On 25 October 2022, Fahd Barbaa, Hamdallah's lawyer, announced that his client had won his case against his former club Al Nassr FC, which was before the International Football Association Board.
+On 9 September 2023, Hamdallah along with his national teammates donated their blood for the needy affected by the 2023 Marrakesh-Safi earthquake.